Irene Manton: Legacy

 In 1998, the tenth anniversary of her death, the Biological Sciences building at the University of Leeds was re-named the Irene Manton Building in her honour.

 The British Phycological Society awards the Irène Manton prize annually for the best postgraduate student presentation at its annual scientific meeting.

+The Manton Crater on the planet Venus is named after Irene Manton and her sister Sidnie, who was also a Fellow of the Royal Society.

+Irene Manton's specimen collection is held by Leeds Museums and Galleries.
+It was transferred from the University of Leeds, along with the rest of the plant collection in 2015.

 Selected publications

 Manton was author or co-author of over 140 scientific publications.
 Among the most significant were: